bor0/gidti/manuscript/chapter3.md

 I>
 I> 1.
 The rule of type equality which states that if an object is of a type {$$}\text{A}{/$$}, and there is another type {$$}\text{B}{/$$} equal to {$$}\text{A}{/$$}, then that object is of type {$$}\text{B}{/$$}: {$$}(a : \text{A}, \text{A} = \text{B}) \to (a : \text{B}){/$$}
 I>
 I> The remaining inference rules are specific to the type formers, for example introduction and elimination.
-We will show an example using these rules in 5.2.
+We will show an example using these rules in section 4.2.

 As an example, for well-formed expressions rule 1 says that we can form an expression such that an object inhabits the type {$$}\text{Type}{/$$}, so an example of a well-formed expression is {$$}1 : \text{Nat}{/$$}, per rule 2, and {$$}\text{Nat} : \text{Type}{/$$} per rule 1.